openharmony/docs/en/application-dev/reference/apis-arkdata/js-apis-data-relationalStore.md

 ## Asset<sup>10+</sup>

 Defines information about an asset (such as a document, image, and video).
-The asset APIs do not support **Datashare**.

 **System capability**: SystemCapability.DistributedDataManager.RelationalStore.Core